Our Team

 Jen has lived in Annapolis for 27 years with her husband.
 They have three grown daughters.
 She enjoys spending time with family and her dog and cat.
 Her happy place is any body of water but especially Pawleys Island, SC.

-Child and Family Program Consultant
+Children and Family Program Lead

 Meghan Siegel is a Certified Child Life Specialist with over 10 years of experience.
 Meghan developed and expanded the child life program at Anne Arundel Medical Center’s emergency department and has worked throughout the community assisting children and families through challenging situations.
 Meghan has a passion for helping children and families and her goal is to always “make hard things a little easier”!